We offer two undergraduate degrees:

 - Bachelor of Science in Computer Engineering (B.S.Cp.E.)

 The department has 16 tenured/tenure track faculty and four part-time faculty supported by three technical and administrative staff.
 We currently have about 500 undergraduate students, and in the last four years have grown by 55%.
-In a typical year, we award approximately 40 B.S.E.E. or B.S.Cp.E. degrees.
+In a typical year, we award about 40 B.S.E.E. or B.S.Cp.E. degrees.
 We maintain full ABET accreditation in both of our undergraduate degree programs.

 The undergraduate learning experience is enhanced by the optional cooperative education program that provides a coordinated sequence of alternate periods of classroom instruction and employment.